WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 > This whole section is based on [this book](https://www.namingthings.co/).

--   Think about all the programing courses you have attended.
+-   Think about all the programming courses you have attended.
 Did they teach you _how to name things_?
     -   Sadly, for most of us, this is not the case, and yet, _naming things_ is **one of the most challenging problems we face as software engineers**.
         -   Naming things is not hard – it is the **act of naming things well that is hard**.